 “And God said, “Good eyes!
 I’m sticking with you.
 I’ll make every word I give you come true.”

 2. Occupying till He comes.

-God saved each of us for a purpose . . .that purpose was to look at today as a day the Lord has made … not just another day.
+God saved us for a purpose . . .that purpose was to look at today as a day the Lord has made … not just another day.
 A day the Lord has made involves so much more.